cloudControl/documentation/Guides/Ruby/RubyNotes.md

 ## Procfile

-The cloudControl platform uses a file named `Procfile` to determine how to run your application.
+The exoscale platform uses a file named `Procfile` to determine how to run your application.
 This `Procfile` uses the YAML format to specify the desired configuration.